Bealby/lisa-fairfield/README.md

   in index.html and bio.html in mobile devices as they were otherwise looking too small even though responsive.

-- The `Forename`and `Surname` fields in `contact.html` became to
-  squashed on mobile devices.
-This was resolved by adding extra form fields that triggered on smaller devices with a greater width.
-  The Bootstrap function of `d-none d-sm-block` and `d-block d-sm-none` were used to implment this procedure.

 - For the `bio.html` page there is a moment of transition from large to medium screen where the image starts to look unpleasantly aligned.
 A media query of `@media(min-width:992px)` was implmented